Sourced from Rural Western Australia

 3. Cure For Sore Throats

-Rich with anti-fungal and antibacterial properties, jarrah honey serves as a kind of natural antibiotics to stop sore throat and other irritations
+Rich with anti-fungal and antibacterial properties, jarrah honey serves as a kind of natural antibiotic to stop sore throat and other irritations

 A study found that honey did a better job of treating nighttime coughs and improving sleep than both the popular cough suppressant dextromethorphan and the antihistamine diphenhydramine (Benadryl).